Sound Depot

 Using your PR3 programmer and SoundLoader Software, it’s quick and easy to download sound project files into your Digitrax FX decoders.

-Click here to browse the listSound Decoders
+Click here to browse locomotives and sound projectsSound Decoders

 Digitrax offers a wide variety of Sound FX decoders to fit many different locomotives.
 You’ll need to have a Digitrax SFX decoder installed to take advantage of using .spj files.